 Cover Type

 Life cover (lump sum on death) is the cheapest form of cover.
-Adding trauma cover (lump sum on serious illness), TPD cover (total permanent disability), or income protection (ongoing payments if unable to work) increases premiums but provides broader protection.
+Adding trauma cover (lump sum on serious illness diagnosis), TPD cover (total and permanent disability), or income protection (ongoing payments if unable to work) increases premiums but provides broader protection across more scenarios.

 🏠